Meng-nanco/Fordgobike_Data_Exploration/README.md

 Finally, the distribution of total duration time for a year are presented with geological coordinates(using 2D histogram plot), with hours and days of a week, and with user types(using heatmaps).

-**The commend for creating a slide deck with Jupyter in terminal:**
+**The command for creating a slide deck with Jupyter in terminal:**
 `jupyter nbconvert ford_gobike_slides.ipynb --to slides --post serve --no-input --no-prompt`